 2. Type of email

-If they’d like to receive multiple types of emails, you can create combination segments, too, like “Sales and New Product Releases” or “New Product Releases and Blog Updates.”
+If they’d like to receive multiple emails, you can create combination segments, like “Sales and New Product Releases” or “New Product Releases and Blog Updates.”

 If you send daily emails, you risk overwhelming your subscribers.
-To avoid this, let subscribers adjust their preferences to tell you how often they hear from you.
+To avoid this, let subscribers adjust their preferences to tell you how often they want to hear from you.

 Examples of email segments based on subscriber data

 If you have brick-and mortar-stores, creating segments based on location can be useful when you want to notify subscribers about local events and promotions.